Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

-Kentavious Caldwell-Pope could make a big impact for the Denver Nuggets at 10:00 PM on Friday against the Phoenix Suns in the 2023 NBA Playoffs.
+Kentavious Caldwell-Pope and his Denver Nuggets teammates face the Phoenix Suns in the 2023 NBA Playoffs, at 8:00 PM ET on Sunday.

-We're going to examine Caldwell-Pope's prop bets, using stats and trends to help you make good predictions.
+In this piece we'll dive into Caldwell-Pope's stats and trends, helping you make good predictions on prop bets.

 Kentavious Caldwell-Pope Prop Bets vs. the Suns